Entries Tagged 'Search Engine Marketing' ↓

 If you see nothing at all or just your homepage then it’s serious – you need to work fast to salvage your online presence, especially if your business is e-commerce.
 This is a good indication that your site has been banned from the Google index… have you been a naughty boy?

 If you see lots of your pages in the Google index then you can breathe a small sigh of relief – it’s unlikely to require surgery, just a course of antibiotics and a bit of physio.
-Search for your domain name (but without the site: prefix) and if you’re not there you’ve probably had your wrist slapped for dodgy SEO tactics.
-Consider it a gentleman’s warning that your rankings have plummeted, and you should take the opportunity to fix things as soon as you can.
+Search for your domain name (but without the site:

 If you are in both the index and the normal search results, but you’ve still lost significant rankings on quite a few keywords, then it’s likely Google has devalued a bunch of high profile links to your website.
 Check any under-the-table paid links you might have purchased.
 If they’re of no value anymore then put the money to better use.
+Build local citations, as they help Internet users to discover local businesses and can also impact search engine rankings.

 Continue reading →